Wing Achieves Market Cap of $40.01 Million (WING)

-Wing (CURRENCY:WING) traded flat against the dollar during the 1 day period ending at 0:00 AM ET on January 15th.
-Wing has a market cap of $40.01 million and approximately $4.27 million worth of Wing was traded on exchanges in the last day.
-One Wing coin can now be purchased for $21.43 or 0.00048417 BTC on cryptocurrency exchanges.
-Over the last seven days, Wing has traded flat against the dollar.
+Wing (CURRENCY:WING) traded flat against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on January 21st.
+Wing has a market capitalization of $40.01 million and approximately $4.27 million worth of Wing was traded on exchanges in the last day.
+One Wing coin can currently be purchased for $21.43 or 0.00048417 BTC on major cryptocurrency exchanges.
+During the last week, Wing has traded flat against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.